 Although most users would agree on the consent options in IAB TCF CMP, there is still a large percentage of users who choose not to agree with the consent options and turn off the ads on a site.
 This caused the revenue loss of the publishers.

-Publishers have to adopt strategy urgently to respond to this major change.
-This includes paid membership and subscription, donation and paywall.
+Publishers have to adopt a new strategy urgently to respond to this major change in the market.
+This includes paid membership and subscriptions, donations and paywalls.

 Paid subscription has been proved by the New York Times as a revenue strategy for years.
 Substack has also proved people like to pay for valuable content instead of seeing personalised targeting ads.

 UniSignIn has been designed as a privacy first product to allow publishers to protect their revenue with the trends of EU GDPR, US CCPA and with new global privacy laws being enforced.

 The integration process can be done within hours to allow the publishers to start to turn audiences into paid subscribers.

 Instead of just presenting a paywall blindlessly on all articles or content, there are multiple ways provided by UniSignIn to trigger paywalls on a segment of the article or web page.
 This can be when an ad-blocker is detected, the users rejected all the options at CMP level and turned off advertising, or for highly engaged users.

 On the other hand, a publisher is able to provide paid premium articles to just the subscribers.